gmunglani/fret-ibra/examples/Tutorial.md

 # Tutorial
 The config file (.cfg) contains parameters including the path to the image stack files, the range of frames to be processed, and multiple other options for each module.
 A log file with details on the input parameters is updated after each module run.
-The *Config_tutorial.cfg* file in this folder is used to demonstrate the functionality of this toolkit.
+The *Config_tutorial.cfg* file in examples folder is used to demonstrate the functionality of this toolkit.

 Before processing, the donor and acceptor channel image stacks should be renamed to the following format
 ```txt